ajaymarathe/django-docs-by-ajay/README.md

 # django-docs-by-ajay
-Django easy docs with small code snippets to understand Django, Thanks :)
+Hi there, this is easy Django docs with small code snippets which is very helpful to understand whole Django :) Thanks.